 Also, the second line is personalized with the use of my name.

-Write like you talk.
+Write as you talk.
 Use everyday conversational language.
 It is okay to use slang (if that's what your readers expect).
-I've even used light obscenities in my emails to help reinforce the fact that I'm talking to them, not just writing.
+I've even used light obscenities in my emails to reinforce the fact that I'm talking to them, not just writing.

-We are writing emails with the intent to grab and retain the interest of our subscribers through honesty and transparency.
+We are writing emails to grab and retain the interest of our subscribers through honesty and transparency.